CogSP/uni-projects/README.md

 - **psico-dama**: made for the "Linguaggi e Tecnologie per il Web" exam, _PsicoDAMA_ is a game of checkers with special psychedelic effects.

-- **models-of-ML**: made for the "Fondamenti di Intelligenza Artificiale" exam, consists of two parts:
+- **ML-models-AI-agents**: made for the "Fondamenti di Intelligenza Artificiale" exam, consists of two parts:
-   - from-scratch implementations of several fundamentals ML models (such as Neural Net, DT, ...) for both classification and regression task on an online news popularity dataset
+   - models-of-ML: from-scratch implementations of several fundamentals ML models (such as Neural Net, DT, ...) for both classification and regression task on an online news popularity dataset
-   - AI agents (in progress)
+   - AI agents: pathfinding with A* algorithm (in progress)

 - **net-simulation**: made for the "Telecomunicazioni" exam, consists of two projects done using *ns3*, *Wireshark* and *NetAnim*:
    - implement a CSMA + P2P simulation with ns3 and analyze traffic performance with Wireshark